lkumle/onlineVRtoolbox_tutorials/docs/unity/PUTrequest.md

 **Explanation:**
 1. Retrieves the file name and reads the stored experiment data from the specified file path on participants device.
 2. Encrypts the  data.
-3. Combines the file name and encrypted data into a single byte array for uploading.
+3. Combines the file name and encrypted data into a single byte array for uploading (see [Notebook 2, Step 4](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/webApplication/Step4_fileNames.html) for details on handling file names during the upload).
 4. Sends a PUT request to the server with the combined data.
 5. If there is a network or HTTP error, the function retries the upload (recursive call).